-Houthi attack on military parade in Yemen kills more than 30: sources
+Houthi attack on military parade in Yemen kills more than 30

 The government of Abdu-Rabbu Mansour Hadi controls the southern port city of Aden.
 The Houthi movement, which says its revolution is against corruption, holds Sanaa and most of the biggest urban centers in the Arabian Peninsula nation.

-The parade “was being used to prepare for an advance on Taiz and Dalea,” Masirah cited a Houthi military spokesman as saying.
+The parade “was being used to prepare for an advance on Taiz and Dalea,” Al Masirah cited a Houthi military spokesman as saying.

 There was no immediate comment from the Yemeni government or the coalition.